-As Puracy co-founder, Sean Busch likes to say, “Frequent care is easy care.”
-Decluttering, cleaning, and disinfecting every part of your home can seem like a daunting job.
-Breaking it down into a few daily tasks makes it far more manageable and helps ensure that you haven’t overlooked a room or a surface.
-Download our weekly and monthly cleaning checklists to keep yourself organized.
+As Puracy co-founder, Sean Busch, likes to say, “Frequent care is easy care.”
+Decluttering, cleaning, and disinfecting your home can seem like a daunting job.
+By breaking it down into a few daily tasks, you’ll make it far more manageable and ensure that you haven’t overlooked a room or a surface.
+Download our cleaning checklist to help keep yourself organized.

 2. Cover Your Face

 Whenever you’re cleaning, wear a mask to avoid breathing in airborne dust and dirt.
 A breathable cotton bandana or old t-shirt is perfect as long as it covers your nose and mouth.
-Be sure to wash after you use it!
+Be sure to wash your face mask after you’re finished.